How Much Does Commercial Auto Insurance Cost in Texas?

 Average Commercial Auto Insurance Costs in TX by Vehicle Type

-Vehicle type is the single largest pricing variable for commercial auto insurance in Texas, with rates ranging from $150 per month for a sedan to $1,072 per month for a taxi.
-The most commonly used vehicle types (sedans, SUVs, pickup trucks and vans) cluster between $150 and $257 per month.
+Vehicle type affects commercial auto insurance pricing in Texas more than any other factor, with rates running from $150 per month for a sedan to $1,072 per month for a taxi.
+The most commonly used vehicle types, including sedans, SUVs, pickup trucks and vans, fall between $150 and $257 per month

 Sedan$150$1,7961